Unsure of the difference between cash-flow and capital? Business jargon can often be complicated, especially if you’re just getting started.

 A person who invests money or capital into a business with an expectation of future financial return.

 A document that a business issues to clients so they pay for the goods or services they’ve been provided.
-If you need help putting a great-looking invoice together, check out our free invoice software and templates.
+If you need help putting a great-looking invoice together, check out our free invoice software and invoice templates.
 Each invoice should have a unique identifier assigned by the seller – this is called an invoice number.

 A company’s legal debts e.g. loans, mortgages or accounts payable.